 The Standard bar weighs 45 pounds.

-You will typically only find 1 or 2 of these are major gyms and rec centers as these bars are usually found at lifting meets and at competitions for heavy power lifters.
+You will typically only find 1 or 2 of these in major gyms and rec centers as these bars are usually found at lifting meets and at competitions for heavy powerlifters.

 Does the Bar Count as Weight When Lifting?

-Many of you beginners and newbies to the weight lifting and strength training world might ask yourself if the weigh of the bar really matters when benching or squatting when performing any type of exercise.
+Many of you beginners and newbies to the weight lifting and strength training world might ask yourself if the weight of the bar really matters when benching, squatting or when performing any type of exercise.

 - Best Place to Buy Dumbbells & Weights

 - Punching Bag Stand With Pull Up Bar